Jenkins-Of-Ewelme Web Site

 Evolving Technology

-Whilst some villagers are not interested in using computers at all, or perfectly happy to just use 'dial up' facilities, there are still a number who are frustrated by the lack of progress in either the village obtaining extra wire pairs to be made available, or the fact that a fibre optic based cable has yet to reach us (although one by-passes to the West of the village while linking Watlington and Wallingford exchanges).
-During the last 2 years, a new wireless technology has gradually become more widely available to the cellular telephone community.
-The use of a mobile phone to connect to the Internet has been available for some time now, to send emails perhaps with photo attachments, and somewhat restrictively, to browse the Web.
-For the more computer savvy, one could also attach the mobile phone to the PC and use it as a PC modem.
-However, this technology (technically known as GPRS) was/is still quite slow (about dial-up modem speeds) , and although no charge is made for the time connected, the amount of data transferred is charged for.
-This has been called 2nd Generation or 2G technology, but now 3G or 3rd Generation (technically known as UMTS) is becoming more widespread (up to about 0.5 Mbs, which is about the same as Ewelme entry level landline broadband) .
-Due to the significant increase in data packet transfer using 3G, it is also being marketed as 'Mobile Broadband' by the mobile phone providers.
-This is a fair description, since in well serviced areas also able to receive '3.5G' (enhanced 3G, technically known as HSDPA), the speed can exceed what any of us can receive within Ewelme via landline at around 1 Mbs.
-However, tests show that within the village boundaries 3G can actually provide a data rate which regularly exceeds 2 Mbs and in recent times using the latest modems, has been measured at over 6.8 Mbs!
-However, if the 3G signal is weak or that the 'cell' is very busy with other traffic, it can also transfer data at a slower rate than this due, to data packet 'resends'.
+Whilst some villagers are perhaps not interested in using computers at all, or perfectly happy to just use 'dial up' facilities, there are still a number who are frustrated by the fact that there is now little chance that extra wire pairs will be made available here, and that an alternative fibre optic based cable is unlikely to reach us until next year.
+However, during the last few years, a new wireless technology has gradually become more widely available to the cellular mobile telephone community.
+The use of a mobile phone to connect to the Internet has been available for some time now, enabling texts and emails to be sent, even with photo attachments, and somewhat restrictively, to browse the Web.
+For the more computer savvy, one could also attach (tether) one of the 'smarter' mobile phones to the PC and use it as a PC modem.
+This initial technology (technically known as GPRS) was still quite slow (about dial-up modem speeds) , and although no charge is made for the time connected, the amount of data transferred is charged for.
+This has been called 2nd Generation or 2G technology, but now 3G or 3rd Generation (technically known as UMTS - Universal Mobile Telephone System) has become more widespread.
+Due to the significant increase in data packet transfer (speed) when using 3G, it is also being marketed as 'Mobile Broadband' by the mobile phone providers.
+This is a fair description, since in well serviced areas also able to receive enhanced 3G, (technically known as HSPA+), the speed can exceed what any of us can receive within Ewelme via landline.
+Indeed, tests show that within the village boundaries 3G can actually provide a data rate which regularly exceeds 2 Mbs and until recently using the latest 'dongle'/modems, has been measured at over 10 Mbs!
+During the Summer of 2013, Three introduced its 'Ultrafast' network (DC-HSDPA or 3.9G) as a precursor to 4G.
+Although this requires an upgrade to hardware, it has been measured up to 21 Mbs during off peak periods.
+However, it is important to understand that if the received 3G wireless signal is weakened due to external walls or external terrain or trees then speed performance will be reduced.
+In most cases however, some careful placement of the receiver on a window facing the 3G wireless mast, will ensure a perfectly adequate and full function broadband service to be enjoyed.

 3G Mast Location

-The map below represents an interpretation of information gathered regarding the physical location of wireless masts owned by '3' in this area.
-After some persuasive discussion with support engineers in both India and Scotland, it has been recognised that this area has been one of the first country wide to be permanently 'upgraded' to a 7 Mbs 3.5G network locally, requiring modems capable of operating at 7.2 Mbs for best results.
-From this map it should be able to be judged which side of a house is best for modem placement to receive the strongest 3G signal!
+The map below represents an interpretation of information gathered regarding the physical location of broadband wireless masts owned by 'Three' and 'Vodafone' in this area.
+After some persuasive discussion with support engineers from Three in both India and Scotland, it has been recognised that this area has been one of the first country wide to be permanently 'upgraded' to a HSPA+ 3.5G network locally, requiring modems capable of operating at 21.6 Mbs for best results.
+From this map it should be able to be judged which side of a house is best for modem window placement to receive the strongest 3G signal!

 Setting Up Your System